mhofherr/TaskPaperManager/README.md

 * @home: only used in @repeat tasks; will instantiate the new task in the *home* section
 * @work: only used in @repeat tasks; will instantiate the new task in the *work* section
 * @note: show that the task has notes added (additional lines); necessary since TaskPaper does not show notes when filtering for tags
+* @SOC: Significant Outcome (see MYN from Michael Linenberger for details); shows tasks which require several days

 Any other tags are supported insofar, as they are not touched by TPM.